 See Related: Best GoPro Accessories for Travel

-It has a total drop of 182 meters (597 ft), and a major drop of 163 meters (535 ft).
-It is perhaps the most famous waterfall in Norway, with tourists coming from all over to see it.
+It has a total drop of 182 meters (597 ft) and a significant drop of 163 meters (535 ft).
+It is perhaps the most famous waterfall in Norway, with tourists coming all over to see it.

-Falling to one’s death is about the only way you can fall here risky – the hazards are many, so be careful walking close to the waterfall.
-In the spring of 2015, more measures were implemented with the intention of preventing falls like these.
+Falling to one’s death is about the only way you can lose here risky – the hazards are many, so be careful walking close to the waterfall.
+In the spring of 2015, more measures were implemented to prevent falls like these.

 Other Landmark Guides